soruh/I-Telex-Teilnehmerserver/README.md

   E-mail account, to which to send messages

   #### useTestAccount
-  if true a link to an online service, for previewing emails will be printed in the console, after a message was sent !messages will not be sent to the above specified account!
+  if true a link to an online service, for previewing emails will be printed in the console, after a message was sent!

+  messages will not be sent to the account specified above!

   #### messages
   customized messages [value] will be replaced with the value